 - Parents are responsible for the return airfare, visas and airport taxes. - Parents provide ZAR 5500.00 (approximately five hundred US dollars) as a refundable deposit.
-This is to cover incidental medical costs, school excursions, music lessons and other items not covered by academic fees. - Please see the attached FOREX form to be completed. - Parents must arrange medical insurance cover for the duration of the exchange. - Parents must arrange travel insurance to cover the exchange period and time in transit. - Parents must provide pocket money for the exchange period.
+This is to cover incidental medical costs, school excursions, music lessons and other items not covered by academic fees. - Parents make payment via an online payment portal called PayGate.
+Once the students have been captured on our system, the parents a will be sent a personalised link that they then must access and make payment via credit card. - Parents must arrange medical insurance cover for the duration of the exchange. - Parents must arrange travel insurance to cover the exchange period and time in transit. - Parents must provide pocket money for the exchange period.